esmanurerdis/DailyMoodAI/README.md

 # DailyMoodAI 🎭

-DailyMoodAI is a multilingual **mood & advice assistant** powered by translation and sentiment analysis.
+- DailyMoodAI is a multilingual **mood & advice assistant** powered by translation and sentiment analysis.
-It translates user input into English, classifies mood, and returns a suitable advice from a JSON file.
+- It translates user input into English, classifies mood, and returns a suitable advice from a JSON file.
-It also provides **BLEU/ROUGE metrics** for translation quality, **Confusion Matrix** for sentiment analysis,
-and simple **cost/latency logging** for reproducibility.
+- It also provides **BLEU/ROUGE metrics** for translation quality, **Confusion Matrix** for sentiment analysis and simple **cost/latency logging** for reproducibility.

 The project runs fully **locally and free of charge**, using Hugging Face MarianMT and nlptown sentiment models.